dawnlh/awesome-low-light-image-enhancement/README.md

-# Resource for Low Light Imaging & Low Light Image Enhancement
+# Resources for Low Light Imaging & Low Light Image Enhancement
 **This is a list of resouces for low light imaging and low light image enhancement, including datasets, algorithms and so on.**

 **Maintained by**: [Zhihong Zhang](mailto:z_zhi_hong@163.com)